 I shall avoid places and persons where my presence is not needed in order not to become contaminated and thus perchance inflict and pollute others and so cause their death as a result of my negligence.

 I have cancelled more than one outreach event at my home because a family member has become a roving, puking machine; I did not want to pass along both the gospel and the flu.
 To care for others well, we must listen to Paul who says, “Let each of you look not only to his own interests, but also to the interests of others.”
 We must ask ourselves if we are furthering the well-being of others and furthering the spread of the kingdom when we host services and come to church during these trying times.
 If our physical presence distracts from the gospel and threatens credible harm to others, we should cancel our services and refrain from attending church.
 The command to worship together should be pitted against God’s command to love one’s neighbors.

-4. Lastly, we should seek to love others.
+Lastly, we must commit to always love one another.
 Though, we may have to skip church, we do not have to forsake the body of Christ and loving our neighbors.
 As believers, we should stand ready to help the sick, to care for displaced students, and to assist those who lost their jobs.
 We may not assemble in churches but we can love small expressions of the church.
 In the days ahead, the church will have unprecedented opportunities to love the body of Christ and to love their communities.
 Luther’s heart again should ring true of us today,

 If my neighbor needs however, I shall not avoid place or person but will go freely.

 What theological principles are guiding your decision about whether or not to host or attend services?